charlymr/IRLDocumentScanner/README.md

 ## Open Source

 - Feel free to fork and modify this code.
-Pull requests are more thant welcome!
+Pull requests are more than welcome!